Hopes for talks to end unrest in Ecuador dim as protests roil capital

 Representatives of Amazonian tribes, many carrying spears, streamed into the city late Thursday and early Friday, adding opposition to oil drilling to a growing list of complaints about Moreno’s government.

-While most roads in Quito outside of the center were clear, dozens of taxis formed a caravan that wound through the city to express solidarity with protesters, honking and displaying anti-Moreno signs.
+While most roads in Quito outside of the center remained clear, dozens of taxis formed a caravan that wound through the city to express solidarity with protesters, honking and displaying anti-Moreno signs.

-Reporting by Alberto Fajardo and Alexandra Valencia in Quito, Additional reporting by Carlos Garcia Rawlins; Writing By Mitra Taj; Editing by Rosalba O'Brien
+Reporting by Alberto Fajardo, Ivan Alvarado and Alexandra Valencia, additional reporting by Carlos Garcia Rawlins; Writing By Mitra Taj; Editing by Rosalba O'Brien